 Assessment of the vendor inspection program

 04.04 Vendor Inspection COE.
 The Vendor Inspection COE is responsible for implementation of the vendor inspection program at vendor-owned, and vendor-operated facilities and at sites where vendor-supplied components are used or stored.
-In addition, the Vendor Inspection COE may support the region to inspect certain licensee activities.
+In addition, the Vendor Inspection COE may support the regions to inspect certain licensee activities.

+The Vendor Inspection COE coordinates with Region II Construction Inspection staff for resources necessary to support inspections of targeted and non-targeted ITAAC-related activities at vendors manufacturing safety-related components and modular assemblies for new reactor construction.
+Coordination includes effectively communicating any findings identified at the vendor facility.
+The Vendor Inspection Program Plan and IMC 2506, Construction Reactor Oversight Process General Guidance and Basis Document, provide additional guidance on the process used by the Vendor Inspection COE for coordinating vendor inspections with Region II Construction Inspection staff.
+[C3]

-The Vendor Inspection COE the regions inspect the interface between licensees and vendors and licensee procurement activities as a means of evaluating the licensee's performance with respect to oversight and control of vendor-related activities.
+The Vendor Inspection COE and the regions inspect the interface between licensees and vendors and licensee procurement activities as a means of evaluating the licensee's performance with respect to oversight and control of vendor-related activities.
 The licensee/vendor interface inspection will review the licensee's program for receiving service information on purchased items from vendors and how that information is being distributed, evaluated, and acted upon.